 A brief history of public health

-U.S. public health policy reaches back to the Act for the Relief of Sick and Disabled Seamen, which President John Adams signed into law in 1798, per the Commissioned Corps of the U.S. Public Health Service.
+U.S. public health policy reaches back to the Act for the Relief of Sick and Disabled Seamen, which John Adams signed into law in 1789, per the Commissioned Corps of the U.S. Public Health Service.
 This historic legislation sought to protect the American public from the spread of foreign-borne diseases from sailors and immigrants and helped establish the nation’s first marine hospitals.
 In 1878, Congress enacted the National Quarantine Act to prevent the escalation of contagious and infectious diseases, like smallpox and yellow fever, through disinfection measures and immunization programs.
 These policies eventually led to the formation of the U.S. Public Health Service Commissioned Corps and the Public Health Service, which were authorized to investigate diseases, sanitation issues, water supply protections, and sewage disposal methods.

 Who should consider a career in public health?